linb/react-hook-module/README.md

 #### `useModule.utils.getLocalStorage`
  ----
 > **useModule.utils.getLocalStorage ( name )**
-> &emsp;&emsp;*Gets a specified local storage with the given name.*
+> &emsp;&emsp;*Gets a specified local storage by the given name.*
 >  **[return]**
 > &emsp;&emsp;*String/Object/Array, The result local storage for the given name.
-If it's a stringified object or array, it will return the object or array.*
+If it's a stringified object or array, it will return the original object or array.*
 > **[parameters]**
 > * **name** [required] : *String, The local storage name.*
 #### `useModule.utils.setLocalStorage`